 Step 2: Strain

-This recipe can be doubled or tripled if you plan to make several days’ worth of dandelion tea.
+This recipe scales easily.
+Double or triple it if you want to prepare several days’ worth at once.

 Dandelion Coffee-Drink